 We capitalize interest on major projects during the period of their construction.
 Expenditures, including those on leased assets, that extend an asset's useful life or increase its utility are capitalized.
-Expenditures capitalized include those that are directly related to a capital project and may include materials, labor and equipment, in addition to an allocable portion of indirect costs that clearly relate to a particular project.
-Due to the capital intensive nature of the railroad industry, a significant portion of annual capital spending relates to the replacement of self-constructed assets.
-Because removal activities occur in conjunction with replacement, removal costs are estimated based on an average percentage of time employees replacing assets spend on removal functions.
+Expenditures capitalized include those that are directly related to a capital project and may include materials, labor and equipment, in addition to an allocable portion of indirect costs that relate to a capital project.
+A significant portion of annual capital spending relates to the replacement of self-constructed assets.
+Removal activities occur in conjunction with replacement and are estimated based on an average percentage of time employees replacing assets spend on removal functions.
 Costs related to repairs and maintenance activities that do not extend an asset's useful life or increase its utility are expensed when such repairs are performed.

-When properties other than land and nonrail assets are sold or retired in the ordinary course of business, the cost of the assets, net of sale proceeds or salvage, is charged to accumulated depreciation, and no gain or loss is recognized in earnings.
-Actual historical cost values are retired when available, such as with equipment assets.
+When depreciable operating road and equipment assets are sold or retired in the ordinary course of business, the cost of the assets, net of sale proceeds or salvage, is charged to accumulated depreciation, and no gain or loss is recognized in earnings.
+Actual historical cost values are retired when available, such as with most equipment assets.
 The use of estimates in recording the retirement of certain roadway assets is necessary based on the impracticality of tracking individual asset costs.
 When retiring rail, ties and ballast, we use statistical curves that indicate the relative distribution of the age of the assets retired.
 The historical cost of other roadway assets is estimated using a combination of inflation indices specific to the rail industry and those published by the U.S. Bureau of Labor Statistics.
 The indices are applied to the replacement value based on the age of the retired assets.
 These indices are used because they closely correlate with the costs of roadway assets.
-Gains and losses on disposal of land and nonrail assets are included in "Other income - net" (Note 2) since such income is not a product of our railroad operations.
+Gains and losses on disposal of operating land are included in "Materials and other" expenses.
+Gains and losses on disposal of nonoperating land and nonrail assets are included in "Other income - net" (Note 2) since such income is not a product of our railroad operations.

-A retirement is considered abnormal if it does not occur in the normal course of business, if it relates to disposition of a large segment of an asset class and if the retirement varies significantly from the retirement profile identified through our depreciation studies, which inherently consider the impact of normal retirements on expected service lives and depreciation rates.
-Gains or losses from abnormal retirements are recognized in earnings.
+A retirement is considered abnormal if it does not occur in the ordinary course of business, if it relates to disposition of a large segment of an asset class and if the retirement varies significantly from the retirement profile identified through our depreciation studies, which inherently consider the impact of normal retirements on expected service lives and depreciation rates.
+Gains or losses from abnormal retirements would be recognized in income from railway operations.